 We’ve been through this once already: when business professionals finally recognized and appreciated that successful leaders thrive because of their EQ – not only their IQ.
 With more weight given to a person’s emotional capacity, a lot of us are aware that being smart is no longer the most sought-out trait when it comes to finding A-players.
 But the uncertainty about one’s overall potential remains, and people begin to question whether the standard IQ and EQ evaluation is indeed enough.

 “It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change.” – Charles Darwin

 If you ask current HR decision-makers what they look for in potential candidates, 91% will say “the ability to cope with change” – a vital aspect that often gets overlooked by employers.
-Not only is technology changing at an exponential rate, the general demographic of the workforce is also going through significant transitions as millennials are taking up majority of the labour pool.
-What’s more, the World Economic Forum stated that 35% of the skills that workers need – regardless of industry – will have changed by 2020.
-Given such circumstances, it makes sense for us now than ever, to shift emphasis towards a more relevant measure for success – the Adaptability Quotient (AQ).
+Not only is technology changing at an exponential rate, the general demographic of the workforce is also going through significant transitions as millennials and Gen Zs take up majority of the labour pool.
+Given such circumstances, it makes sense for us now than ever to shift emphasis towards a more relevant measure for success – the Adaptability Quotient (AQ).

 How to Measure AQ

 Adaptability is a very abstract and unpredictable concept, so to evaluate it, requires ingenuity unlike any traditional hiring approaches.
 Lucky for the HR industry, the use of technology in hiring has increased in recent years, making the task of determining the AQ of a potential hire much less challenging.
 A range of recruitment tools, preferably a combination of valid assessments and behavioral interview questions, can help paint a full picture of a candidate, and provide employers insights on how they react to given situations.
 You can then ask follow-up questions like,